Unity-Technologies/com.unity.mobile.logcat/com.unity.mobile.android-logcat/Documentation~/android-logcat.md

 ![Enter IP](images/enter_ip_window.png)

 **Device Selection**
-Multiple devices are supported, but you can only select one device at a time from the device list.
+The device list contains all the connnected devices, but you can only select one device at a time from the list.

 ### Package Selection
 The package selection list contains:
 - Package of the top activity which is currently running on the selected device.
-- Package from the player settings if it's running on the selected device (Doesn't have to be the on the top).
+- Package from the player settings if it's running on the selected device (Doesn't have to be the the top running activity).

 You can only select one package at a time, only the log messages come from the selected package will be shown in the logcat console window.
+Alternatively you can select **No Filter**, messages coming from all package will be shown.

 ### Log Controls